 Parent Partners

-Parent Partners (PP) is available in Wayne, Macomb, Oakland, Genesee, and Washtenaw counties.
+Parent Partners (PP) is available in Wayne, Macomb, Oakland, Genesee, Jackson, and Washtenaw counties.

-PP employs carefully vetted paraprofessionals who successfully achieved reunification with their children through foster care.
-Although primarily a reunification service, PP recently expanded to provide parent mentoring services to parents involved in the CPS system.
-Each family receives at least an hour of face-to-face contact in their homes and communities and services last up to six months with an additional six months of services upon approval.
+PP employs carefully vetted paraprofessionals who achieved successful closure of their CPS or foster care case.
+Although historically a reunification service, PP recently expanded to provide parent mentoring services to parents with a CPS case.
+Each family receives face-to-face contact in their homes and communities and services last up to six months with the option to extend with approval.

 Parent Partners cannot provide direct services to children, but they do provide a plethora of services to adult caregivers including, community resource navigation, social support networking, foster care/CPS system navigation, and skill building.